-- projections and/or recesses of forms and/or wall planes on the façade(s) - single-level building elements when located adjacent to lower height dwellings variation in roof forms - subdividing the larger building into smaller elements through additive and/or repetitive massing techniques - porches and balconies that can reduce the verticality of taller dwellings and bring focus to the main entrance - architectural components that reflect human scale and do not appear monolithic - horizontal detailing to de-emphasize the massing - variation in building materials and colours.
+- projections and/or recesses of forms and/or wall planes on the facade(s) - single-level building elements when located adjacent to lower height dwellings - variation in roof forms - subdividing the larger building into smaller elements through additive and/or repetitive massing techniques - porches and balconies that can reduce the verticality of taller dwellings and bring focus to the main entrance - architectural components that reflect human scale and do not appear monolithic - horizontal detailing to de-emphasize the massing - variation in building materials and colours.

-It is our opinion that the architecture and proportions of the building have been carefully considered to appropriately reflect the scale and ensure compatibility of the existing streetscape, and further the design is spritely considered in the context of the corner lot on Seaton Drive.
-The proposed dwelling incorporates a front portico element, glazing which interact with the street, a two-vehicle garage o=located on the smaller frontage, and various building elevation components to provide variety, which are commonly used architectural elements found in the neighbourhood.
+It is our opinion that the architecture and proportions of the building have been carefully considered to appropriately reflect the scale and ensure compatibility of the existing streetscape, and further the design is appropriately considered in the immediate context.
+The proposed dwelling incorporates a front covered porch, glazing which interact with the street, a two-vehicle garage, and various building elevation components to provide variety, which are commonly used architectural elements found in the neighbourhood.
 High quality material and architectural details are further implemented which benefit the streetscape of the surrounding dwellings and neighbourhood.